Living at Princeton

 If you have questions about jobs on campus or during the summer, we have many ways to approach the job search.
 If you are looking for an on campus job, then you will want to check out Student Employment at Princeton .
 If you are wondering about your resume, summer internships or how your major intersects with your career interests, then it is never too early or too late to connect with the Center for Career Development.

 The Financial Literacy Initiative is a cross-campus group working to promote financial literacy among Princeton students.
 A large selection of very informative and helpful resources available on their website.
 Be sure to check out the Real World Playbook, created by Genevieve Ryan, a lawyer, MBA and member of the Class of 2011.

-Orientation for the Class of 2024 is scheduled to take place from Saturday, August 22 to Tuesday, September 1, but please note these dates are subject to change.
-During Orientation you will get to know your residential college, engage in small group experiences*, learn Princeton traditions, and most importantly… have fun!
+Orientation for the Class of 2026 is scheduled to take place from Friday, August 26 to Monday, September 5.
+During Orientation you will get to know your residential college, engage in small-group experiences, attend programs that will prepare you for academic life at Princeton, learn Princeton traditions, and most importantly… have fun!

-Wintersession is a two-week series of active and intriguing workshops, trips and events between Princeton’s fall and spring semesters.
-Wintersession is a hybrid between a conference and a festival, where students can take everything from ceramics to dance for klutzes to cooking classes to a coding bootcamp or head out on a local or regional trip.
-Sessions are led by student, faculty and staff who submit proposals and can receive funding to cover costs of their session.
-Registration opens in late October, and this year’s Wintersession will run from January 11 to January 24, 2021.
-All residential colleges and dining halls will be open so students can be on campus at no extra cost, and all of the Wintersession offerings (with the exception of a few trips) are free.
-Email firstname.lastname@example.org if you have any questions or want to get involved.
+Wintersession is a two-week experience filled with active and intriguing workshops, trips and events prior to the start of Princeton’s spring semester.
+Wintersession is a hybrid between a conference and a festival, where students, staff and faculty can take everything from ceramics to dance for klutzes to cooking classes to a coding bootcamp.
+Sessions are led by students, faculty and staff who submit proposals and can receive funding to cover costs of their session.
+There are engaging evening events hosted by the Office of Wintersession and Campus Engagement, student groups, academic departments, and administrative offices offered each night throughout Wintersession.
+All residential colleges and dining halls will be open so students can be on campus at no extra cost, and all Wintersession offerings are free.
+Learn more at winter.princeton.edu or email email@example.com if you have any questions or want to get involved.